1.0 - Introduction

 Watch our instructional video on duplicating roles or, alternatively read the steps listed below.

-Step 3: Click on 'Access Roles'
+Step 3: Click on 'Access Roles' to access the list of available roles.

 6.2 - Create a custom member access role from scratch